AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

 ## Agreement checkbox {#agreement-checkbox}

-It is now possible to add a mandatory checkbox that the profile needs to check before submitting the landing page.
+It is now possible to add a checkbox that the profile is required to check before submitting the landing page.

 This is particularly useful in the following case: